6 ultimate templates to use in your remote meetings

 Start, Stop, Continue retrospective: What should the team start doing?
 What should the team stop doing?
 What should the team continue doing?

-These five remote meetings templates are all extremely useful to help you stay on track and focused in remote meetings while achieving greater business goals.
+These six remote meetings templates are all extremely useful to help you stay on track and focused in remote meetings while achieving greater business goals.
 We’ve got plenty more free templates in our template library, and if you want to see more templates added, just get in touch with us.
 If you want to find out more about how Conceptboard can help improve your remote meetings, read more here.